onap/archived-vid/docs/instantiate.rst

 --------

-Using VID with A-La-Carte method means that the user needs to performed by himself the instantiation of each object  : service, VNF(s), VF module(s), network(s).
+Using VID with A-La-Carte method means that the user needs to performed by himself the instantiation of each object: service, VNF(s), VF module(s), network(s).

 ONAP to VIM interactions will occurs when instantiating/deleting VF module(s)